mangerij/ferret/README.md

 ### What is Ferret and how can I compile it? ###

-Ferret is an application within the [MOOSE](http://mooseframework.org) framework.
+Ferret is an application within the finite element [MOOSE](http://mooseframework.org) framework useful for simulating the ferroic nanostructure.
 More information is available at our website https://ferretnano.weebly.com/ which is still under-construction.
 To build and use Ferret you will need to build MOOSE.
 It might be a good idea to learn a few things about MOOSE, too.

 Generally, once you have a RSA-deploy key registered with us, you first need to authenticate to Ferret by typing
 ```